cloud-coder/cascon-2019-kubernetes-apimanager/02-kubernetes-service-creation/02-kubernetes-service-creation.md

 In our steps above, the *cost* pod was created during the deployment creation, but the service creation for *account* and *provider* was done afterwards.
 This means that the current
 *cost* pod is not directly aware of the 2 new services that were created as we do not see any entries in the environment variables.
-The code in cost/app.js could have made a hard reference to http://account-service.default.svc:8080/ and http://provider-service.default.svc:8080/ but that would rely on the service port being defined as 8080 in the expose command.
+The code in cost/app.js could have made a hard reference to http://account-service.default.svc:8080/ and http://provider-service.default.svc:8081/ but that would rely on the services' port being defined as 8080/8081 in the expose command.
 The NodeJs code in app.js currently references:

-    'http://' + process.env.ACCOUNT_SERVICE_SERVICE_HOST + ':' + process.env.ACCOUNT_SERVICE_SERVICE_PORT
+    process.env.ACCOUNT_SERVICE_SERVICE_HOST
+    process.env.ACCOUNT_SERVICE_SERVICE_PORT
+    process.env.PROVIDER_SERVICE_SERVICE_HOST
+    process.env.PROVIDER_SERVICE_SERVICE_PORT

 The developer and kubernetes administrator should only need to agree upon the service name, and allow the service port to be defined by the administrator.
 The development team can listen on any port (eg. 80 or 9876) for their own application and code changes would not be necessary while it is being deployed.
 The account and provider applications also do not need